reboottime/Agentic-AI/ai-agents-architecture-python/README.md

 Please be aware the last update of the course is at March, 2025.

+And this course doesn't discuss how Agent can learn from its experiences.

 ## Course Modules

 - [x] Module 1: Extending AI Agent with Self Prompting